Serious Violence Duty Strategy - 3. Summary of the strategic needs assessment of violence

 Recommendation 2:

 Build stronger and more effective responses to serious violence and sexual abuse, taking account of any links between these offences (and domestic abuse) to ensure the most effective services are commissioned.
-These responses should pay particular attention to (i) the high proportion of violent offences that involve young people under the age of 25, (i) the high proportion of violent offences that involve females under the age of 18, and (iii) the geographical trend for violence and sexual offences to take place around Shepherds Bush Green, Hammersmith Broadway, and Brook Green.
+These responses should pay particular attention to (i) the high proportion of violent offences that involve young people under the age of 25, (i) the high proportion of violent offences that involve females under the age of 18, and (iii) the geographical trend for violence and sexual offences to take place around Shepherds Bush Green, Hammersmith Broadway, and College Park and Old Oak.

 Recommendation 3:

-A higher than expected proportion of sexual offences occurred in public spaces (both indoor and outdoor) and were concentrated in specific locations (Shepherds Bush, Hammersmith Broadway and Brook Green).
+A higher than expected proportion of sexual offences occurred in public spaces (both indoor and outdoor) and were concentrated in specific locations (Shepherds Bush, and College Park and Old Oak).
 Interventions that aim to reduce sexual violence in the public realm should be targeted at these locations including supporting nighttime economy venues and should be designed in consultation with women and girls across H&F.

 Recommendation 4:

-Shepherd's Bush Green and Hammersmith Broadway have the most concentrated number of offences for violence with injury and sexual offences.
+Shepherd's Bush Green, College Park and Old, and Hammersmith Broadway have the most concentrated number of offences for violence with injury and sexual offences.
 Specific consideration should be given to where violent crimes are taking place.

 Recommendation 5: